CodeHS: Reception

 CodeHS received significant media coverage upon its launch, including articles in the Forbes, TechCrunch, and Education Week.
 The site has also been featured on various blogs for its interactive and beginner-focused approach to teaching programming.
+CodeHS has been praised for its easy-to-understand video tutorials, making it a useful resource for Computer Science teachers.
+This business is mostly aimed toward students rather than adults looking into coding.